feldera/feldera/docs/tutorials/basics/part3.md

 ![Real-time supply chain analytics](supply-chain-analytics.png)

 ## Step 1.
-Create HTTPS GET connectors
+Configure HTTPS GET connectors

 An HTTPS GET connector retrieves data from a user-provided URL and pushes it to a SQL table.
 Let us start with adding some GET connectors to the pipeline we